AIclicks Alternatives in 2026

 Otterly ($29-489/mo)

-Otterly starts at $29/mo and tracks 6 AI search engines: ChatGPT, Perplexity, Google AI Overviews, Google AI Mode, Gemini, and Copilot.
+Otterly starts at $29/mo and tracks 4 base AI search engines: ChatGPT, Google AI Overviews, Perplexity, and Copilot (Gemini, Google AI Mode, and Claude are paid add-ons).
 It includes a GEO audit tool and link citation tracking.
-No content generation, but at $29/mo you get broader engine coverage than AIclicks Starter for half the price.
+No content generation, but at $29/mo its entry price undercuts every execution platform here, including Loudmink's $99 Starter, and gives you one more base engine than AIclicks Starter.
 Otterly also offers a free snapshot to test before committing, which makes it the lowest-risk entry point for teams that want to measure AI search visibility before investing in execution.

 Otterly reports 15,000-20,000+ users, making it one of the most widely adopted monitoring tools in the category.
 The user base creates a community effect: more users means more benchmark data on how brands perform across engines.
 The limitation is the same as AIclicks.
 Once you know where you are invisible, the platform does not help you become visible.
 You still need a content strategy and production capacity to act on the data.

-Peec AI's Starter ($100/mo) tracks 3 AI search engines of your choice with 25 prompts.
-Adding engines costs extra, but the platform supports up to 7 engines including ChatGPT, Perplexity, Google AI Overviews, Gemini, Claude, Copilot, and Grok.
-The Actions task queue lets you log optimization tasks without leaving the dashboard, which is a workflow improvement over platforms that surface data but do not help you organize the response.
+Peec AI's Starter ($95/mo, priced in euros) tracks 3 AI search engines of your choice.
+Adding engines costs extra, and the platform supports up to 7 including ChatGPT, Perplexity, Google AI Overviews, Google AI Mode, Copilot, and Gemini (Claude is Enterprise-only).
+Its genuine edge is bundled brand-sentiment scoring and multilingual coverage across 100+ languages with country breakdowns, plus an Actions task queue that lets you log optimization tasks without leaving the dashboard, a workflow improvement over platforms that surface data but do not help you organize the response.

-Peec AI raised $29M with a $100M+ valuation, so the platform has meaningful runway.
-That funding level is significantly higher than most competitors in the monitoring tier, which matters for teams evaluating platform longevity.
+Peec AI reportedly raised around $29M (Series A, late 2025), so the platform has meaningful runway relative to most competitors in the monitoring tier, which matters for teams evaluating platform longevity.
 The tradeoff: engine pricing adds up.
-A 7-engine configuration on Peec AI costs more than Otterly's 6-engine plan at $29/mo, and neither creates content.
+A 7-engine configuration on Peec AI costs more than Otterly's 4-engine plan at $29/mo, and neither creates content.

 If You Need Citation Prediction and Research Intelligence